Renault to switch importers in Australia

-Renault will relinquish its factory status in Australia, with the French brand’s limited model range to fold into Ateco Group, one of Australia’s largest independent car importers.
+Renault Australia will relinquish its factory status from April 1, with the French brand’s limited model range to fold into Ateco Group, one of Australia’s largest independent car importers.

+Confirming the news on February 4, local Renault boss Anouk Poelmann – who had previously run the Peugeot and Citroen brands under distributor Inchcape – said the existing network of around 60 dealers will remain unchanged.

+”This announcement by Groupe Renault secures Australia’s future as an import market,” Poelmann said.

 Sydney-based Ateco Group has a storied history of vehicle importation into Australia, holding at various times the licence to import brands like Alfa Romeo, Suzuki and even Audi.